ashley-ferreira/PHYS449_FinalProject/README.md

 The results of Cavanagh *et al*. are replicated in this repository for the new "C2" network introduced in the paper, and their old "C1" network they used previously, using both PyTorch and Keras for each.
 Cavanagh *et al*. had originally used Keras to run their neural networks.
 This repository runs both neural networks using PyTorch and Keras, in order to compare the models further.

-The main work we did for this project is located in the  'notebooks' folder.
-It is what was used to train and test the models.
-They were ran using Google Collab using their computing resources.
-The PyTorch code has been adapted to run in python files provided in this repository.
+The main work completed did for this project is located in the `notebooks` folder.
+Its contents contain the code and structure used to train and test the models.
+In order to minimize their completion time the code is set up to be initially run using Google Collab, which utilises their computing resources.
+However, the files containing the Pytorch code can all be run locally, as the code has been adapted to run in python files provided in this repository.

 ## Running `main.py`